Creating law firm checklists for routine processes saves time and helps you avoid mistakes. Here are five types of checklists to get you started.

 Every lawyer knows that mismanaging a trust account (IOLTA) can have terrible consequences.
 Creating a checklist to ensure you are properly depositing a retainer is a good idea to avoid missteps.
 For the below checklist, the goal is to make sure you are processing the initial receipt of retainer correctly.
 (Note: LPMS stands for Law Practice Management System.)
 In “Would You Pass a Trust Account?”
 I review the trust accounting process in more detail.

-4. Doing Month-End Accounting
+4. Performing Month-End Financial Accounting

 Following a month-end checklist keeps your eyes on the business side of your practice.
 Some of the steps to include are: